adamjmurray/cosy/README.md

 midiator-0.3.0 or higher is needed for direct output on OS X

+Optionally, if you want to use OSC support, you will also need to:

+	gem install osc

 ## Running Cosy ##

 Currently there are three main use cases for Cosy: